 Veneers are often used for improving smiles through small adjustments to issues like gaps in your teeth or possibly correctly a slightly out of alignment bite.
 Because they’re often seen as an elective cosmetic treatment, most insurance companies will not cover them.

 When you are looking to having a better smile and a healthier mouth, making a choice based on the cost is not the correct path.
 Meeting with Dr. Aguil and discussing what you want to accomplish and then going through an appointment where he does a thorough assessment will be the best way to come up with a plan for fixing or reconstructing your desired smile.

 This may mean a combination of veneers and crowns instead of one of the other, or it could even mean a process involving cleanings, Invisalign treatment (to move your teeth into the desired places), and then finally having your crowns or veneers professionally attached to your teeth.

 Find Treatment for Veneers and Crowns at Exquisite Dentistry

 Exquisite Dentistry in Los Angeles will help you set the best plan for achieving the bright, eye-catching smile that you’ve always deserved.
 Dr. Aguil’s office offers general dentistry as well as cosmetic dentistry that is considered among the best in Los Angeles.

-Appointments at Exquisite Dentistry are nothing like the cold, sterile trips you remember growing up – but instead will remind you of being in a spa-like environment where comfy chairs, complimentary music and movies, and warm blankets are just a few of the customer service perks that Dr. Aguil’s staff have helped pioneer.
+Appointments at Exquisite Dentistry are nothing like the cold, sterile trips you remember growing up – but instead will remind you of being in a spa-like environment where comfy chairs, complimentary music and movies, and warm blankets are just a few of the customer service perks that Dr. Aguil’s team have helped pioneer.